 Economics is the issue of the times in which we live.
-The financial crisis, global recession and Eurozone's problems have impacted on the economic fortunes of nations, businesses and individuals.
-Events of recent years underscore the need for analysis to make sense of a chaotic, complex and rapidly changing world economic picture.
+The financial crisis, global recession, Eurozone's debt problems, COVID-19 lockdown and the UK's vote to leave the EU have impacted on the economic fortunes of nations, businesses and individuals.
+Events of recent years, including the government's response to the global pandemic, underscore the need for analysis to make sense of a chaotic, complex and rapidly changing world economic picture.

 Studying Economics enables you access, analyse and evaluate a whole array of current affairs; helping you to argue, make informed decisions and provide a deeper understanding of the world around you.
 Ever wondered what a budget deficit and austerity really mean?
 What are the impacts of Brexit for the UK and the Rest of the World?
 What caused the 2008 Financial Crisis?
-How did the European Debt Crisis come about and could an entire country like Greece actually completely run out of money?
+How could an entire country like Greece actually completely run out of money?
+What are the impacts of the UK Government paying 80% of many workers' wages during lockdown?
 These questions (and many more) are just a few of the possibilities that studying A-Level Economics will shed light upon.